CodeForAfrica-ARCHIVE/ActNOW/README.md

 actNow
 ======

-A petition manager system with sms integration
+A petition manager system with sms integratio